AdesisNetlife/authrc/README.md

 ## FAQ

-- **There is a plan to encrypt the whole .authrc file?**
+- **Is it planned to encrypt the whole .authrc file?**

-Not at the moment, but the idea is opened, however you can encrypt/decrypt the whole file by your way adding a more security level
+Not at the moment, but the idea is open.
+However, you can encrypt/decrypt the whole file yourself adding the additional desired security level

-- **There is a plan to support another file format?**
+- **Is it planned to support another file format?**

-At the moment is only JSON format supported, however in a future it can support more.
+At the moment only JSON format is supported, however in a future it will support more.

 If you have a good one in mind for this proposal, please share it :)

+- **How can I do if I have the same credentials for more than one host?**

+You should copy the whole credentials.
+Maybe `host` alias will be supported in a near future.
+Proposals for this are welcome.

-- **How my application can use the .authrc file?**
+- **How my application can use the `.authrc` file?**

-You can use any of current official specification implementations or make your own.
+You can use any of the current official specification implementations for your programming language or make your own.

-Your application can have it

-- **There is a command-line support?**
+- **Is there a command-line support?**

 Yes.
 Most of the implementations should have a full featured CLI support for basic `.authrc` file manipulation

 See the [implementations](#implementations) section to see which are available.

-- **Host names values can be full `regex` compatible?**
+- **Can host names values be full `regex` compatible?**

 Yes.
-You only should be aware about escape characters or bad formed expressions and keep in mind to define your expression as more explicit as possible
+Just be careful about escape characters or bad formed expressions and keep in mind to define your expression as more explicit as possible

 You can check you expression [here][7]

-- **The host matching algorithm is robust?**
+- **Is the host matching algorithm robust?**

 Probably it is not the best solution to the problem, but it is a first good solution.

-The current algorithm was well tested with some different URIs types and schemas and its works as expected, however, more test cases is required.
+The current algorithm was well tested with some different URIs types and schemas and it works as expected, however, more test cases are required.

 Note that this still a draft specification.
-If you have a proposal or you experiment issues, please open an issue explaning it
+If you have a proposal to improve it, please feel free to make it

 - **What about the 160, 192, 224 bits symmetric keys support?**

-As you probably already know, in a practise world there is not too much usual to use different encryptions keys than 128 or 256 bits.
+As you probably already know, in a practise world there is not very usual to use different encryptions keys than 128 or 256 bits.

 128 bits key length provides a strong level of security, but if you are paranoid you can use 256 bits key length.